kabukky/journey/README.md

 ## Building from source
 Please refer to the [Building Journey from source](https://github.com/kabukky/journey/wiki/Building-Journey-from-source) Wiki page for instructions on how to build Journey from source.

+## Contributing to Journey
+Pull requests are very much welcome.
+But please create them on the development branch.
+The master branch will only be updated for a new release.